NiyaziGumus/To-Do-List/README.md

 ## Features

 - **Add, Complete, and Delete Tasks**: Users can add new tasks, mark tasks as completed, or delete tasks from the list.
+- **Create Groups for Tasks**: Allows users to organize their tasks into customizable groups, enabling better task management and prioritization.
 - **Data Persistence**: Implements LocalStorage to save and retrieve the state of your todo list, making your data persistent across browser sessions.
 - **Responsive Design**: The application is fully responsive, providing an optimal user experience on both desktop and mobile devices.
 - **Pure Frontend Implementation**: Showcases the capability to build interactive web applications using only frontend technologies.